European Spaces of Culture

 Over the course of 2023, the project team undertook not only the further development of the platform and the Toolbox itself - partly done directly by students -, but also outreach to numerous partners in nine cities across India, teaming up with universities, municipalities and national authorities.
 Many of these partners have shown an interest to disseminate and use the Toolbox.

 On 27 and 28 September, the Restoration Toolbox organised the International Conference on Enabling Conservation Through Digital Engagement, in collaboration with and hosted by O.P.
 Jindal Global University's Jindal School of Art and Archeology.
-The conference brought together students, policy makers, practitioners who have worked (together) on the intersections of emerging technologies, conservation, and policy.
+The conference brought togetherlike-minded individuals, students, business owners, stakeholders, and experts came together to share insights and chart the way forward.
+It served as a platform for the exchange of ideas and best practices, fostering a sense of unity and collective purpose.
+However, the true measure of the project's success lies in its ability to inspire and educate, particularly among the younger generation.

 During the conference, the results of the project were presented and situated in broader discussions about sustainability, repair, circular economy and Indian and global policies in these fields.
 Moreover, JSAA students who actively applied the Restoration Toolbox in both the classroom and field work, shared their experience and recommendations for its use.